Kznnd/lshape-analyser/readme.md

 # **LShapeAnalyzer** #
 Created by **Jialong Zhang**,  **Hao Guo**  from China Agricultural University.
 # Introduction #
 This project will share a tool for quantitatively analyzing the local shape of animals, mainly used for quantitatively evaluating their body condition scores(BCS).
+The dataset used in this study, along with the code implementation, will be made publicly available following the publication of our paper.

 # Tool Requirements #
 *MATLAB R2023a*